Health and Safety

 • copper azole-based (CuAz)

-• alkaline or ammoniacal copper quarternary-based (ACQ).
+• alkaline or ammoniacal copper quarternary-based.

 These treatments are approved for used for H3.1, H3.2, H4 and H5 hazard treatment levels.
 They contain higher levels of copper than the CCA preservatives, which mean they are more corrosive to metals.
 Care must be taken when selecting fixings, and consideration must be given to run-off from timber onto other materials.